MichaelCusackNelkin/WM_DATA410/Projects/Project_4.md

 ## Abstract
 In this paper I compare different combinations of regression models and gradient boosting models, and asses their performance on the Concrete Compressive Strength dataset provided by USCI.
 I use a home-made repetitive gradient boosting algorithm on different combinations of Random Forest, Loess, and Decision Tree regressors.
 Here, I omit Neural Networks since their regression performance tends to be poor, and they are resource intensive.

 I also investiagate and apply LightGBM, Microsoft's resource-light gradient boosting machine.
 In the end, LightGBM out-performs my home-made algorithm with an average MSE of 108 versus my home made's 148, but only when the entire dataset is used (80% train, 20% test).
-Otherwise, during KFold validations, the best model was Loess withh three repeated RandomForest boosters.
+Otherwise, during KFold validations, the best model was Loess with three repeated RandomForest boosters.
 I believe this difference in performance has to do with LightGBM's overfitting problem on small datasets.
 The entire concrete compressive strength dataset has just 1048 observations, so splitting it during KFold makes it much too small for LightGBM.

 ## Methods
 In this paper I designed a home made gradient boosting algorithm that could mix and match Decision Trees, Random Forests, and Loess regressors.
 The Loess regressor was also homemade. below is the code for the function,